 The application of silicone fluid to mold surfaces prevents the adhesion of other materials, thereby enhancing mold releasability.
 Silicone fluids are widely used as release agents because they have excellent heat resistance and do not contaminate molds or molded materials.

 Added in small amounts, silicone fluid has excellent defoaming action.
 Silicone fluid is primarily used as a defoamer for oil-based foaming fluids.

 Silicone fluid also has excellent water repellency.
 The degree of water repellency can be represented by water contact angle, which is over 90° for DM-FLUID.
 An excellent and durable water-repellent coating can be obtained by applying F-9W-9 or DM-FLUID to glass, ceramic, or fiber using a bake-on process.
 Silicone fluid can also be used to improve the fluidity of powders and prevent coagulation.

 Generally speaking, silicone fluid is physiologically inert and poses almost no risk to people or animals.
 Low-viscosity products excepted, DM-FLUID is nearly harmless unless ingested in large quantities.
-It is thus widely used as an ingredient in cosmetics and pharmaceuticals.
+It is thus widely used as an ingredient in cosmetics.